Preezey24/Preezey24/README.md

 - Every single data and algorithm problem known to man
 - Sharpening my skills within the array of my learned technologies

+Feel free to visit my [LinkedIn](https://www.linkedin.com/in/rhysprevite/) to find out more, or contact me at previterp88@gmail.com with any questions.

 ## Technologies :computer: (some of the major ones I have experience using)

 - [![JavaScript](https://aleen42.github.io/badges/src/javascript.svg)](#)